Normal Follicle Stimulating Hormone (FSH) Level to Get Pregnant

 Follicle Stimulating Hormone (FSH) Test

 FSH is present in both men and women.
 Your doctor may do a series of tests to get the levels checked in conjunction with other hormone tests like estrogen testing, testosterone sampling and luteinizing hormone testing.
+The doctor may suggest estradiol and AMH level tests.

 1. When Are FSH Levels Checked?